How do I prevent CloudFront from caching certain files?

-- If you already have a cache behavior for the objects that you don't want CloudFront to cache, select the cache behavior and choose Edit.
+4. If you already have a cache behavior for the objects that you don't want CloudFront to cache, then select the cache behavior and choose Edit.
 To create a new cache behavior, choose Create Behavior.

-- Choose Create to save the changes that you made.
+7. Choose Save changes to save the changes that you made.